Research project 2012-2018 – detailed information will follow soon.

-The scientists of CUI hope to gain profound insight into fundamental phenomena such as the mechanisms of high temperature superconductivity, the appearance of different states of magnetism or the development of ordered molecular as well as biological and mesoscopic structures.
-The expected insights will extend and broaden our understanding of physics, chemistry and biology and will result in new applications in medicine and novel materials for key technology areas.
+The scientists of CUI are gaining profound insight into fundamental phenomena such as the mechanisms of high temperature superconductivity, the appearance of different states of magnetism or the development of ordered molecular as well as biological and mesoscopic structures.
+The insights extend and broaden our understanding of physics, chemistry, and biology and will result in new applications in medicine and novel materials for key technology areas.

 Watching atoms, molecules, and electrons in action